BORIS ANDREWS

 • ICIAM, Waseda University

-• Numerical Analysis Group internal seminar, University of Oxford
+• Numerical Analysis Group Internal Seminar, University of Oxford

 • Junior Applied Mathematics Seminar, University of Oxford

-• Met Office presentation, University of Oxford
+• Met Office Presentation, University of Oxford